News, Weekly Seminar, Conferences and Special Events

 Virtual Public Lectures: Turing Patterns on Turing Machines - Video

-If you didn't had the chance to join the live session yesterday or you want to watch the lecture again please find the link below:
+If you didn't have the chance to join the live session yesterday or you want to watch the lecture again please find the link below:

 Annual Computational Neuroscience meeting (CNS*2020)